Dr. Irena Hadžiabdić - President

 Datum: 2.12.2011 0:00:00

-Irena Hadžiabdić was born in Zenica in 1960.
+was born in Zenica in 1960.
 She completed elementary and general high school education in Zenica, after which she graduated from the Belgrade Faculty of Law.
-She completed her postgraduate studies in Great Britain in the field of “EU Policy, Law and Management”, obtaining Master’s degree in laws.
+She completed her postgraduate studies in the Great Britain in the field of “EU Policy, Law and Management”, obtaining a Master’s degree.
+She defended her doctoral thesis under the title “European democratic standards and election system of Bosnia and Herzegovina” at the Faculty of Law in Zenica.

 She started working as a law trainee in a lawyer’s office, and later she worked in the administrative-legal department of the Ministry of the Interior in Zenica (Criminal Police Department for State Security Zenica).

 She has attended many election related courses in the country and abroad.
 She also presented experience on administering elections and political party financing in BiH at various professional and scientific conferences.
-She has written two publications and fifteen election related articles, and she was the executive Editor-in-Chief of the publication “Izbori” (“Elections”).
+She has written three publications and seventeen election related articles, and she was the executive Editor-in-Chief of the publication “Izbori” (“Elections”).

 From 1997 to 2001 she worked by turns in the Elections Department and the Democratization Department of the Organization for Security and Cooperation in Europe (OSCE) in Travnik and Zenica.